 You’ll need to start by finding the friendliest wolves you can…

-While scientists continue to debate the precise origin of domestic dogs, as well as the details of the intertwined paths our species have traveled, the broad strokes are pretty clear.
+Scientists continue to debate the precise origin of domestic dogs, but the broad strokes are pretty clear.

-Somewhere between 50,000 and 100,000 years ago, some wolves began hanging around humans (others continued doing wolf stuff, and still others tried other things that didn’t prove effective).
+Somewhere between 15,000 and 40,000 years ago, some wolves began hanging around humans (others continued doing wolf stuff, and still others tried things that didn’t prove effective).

 But this wasn’t a one-way relationship — humans benefitted from the wolves hanging around too.

 At least, we see better than they do during the day.
 Wolves see much better than we do at night.

 And this was important, as the prehistoric night was dark and full of terrors.
-Creeping predators would find sleeping humans to be relatively easy prey.
+Creeping predators would surely find sleeping humans to be relatively easy prey.
 This nocturnal vulnerability undoubtedly played an important role in our species’ modern fear of the dark.

-But wolves don’t have much trouble spotting creeping cats and canids (likely the most important predators of early humans) in the dark.
-So, when combined with their superior senses of smell and hearing, the wolves’ excellent night vision made them remarkable sentries.
+But wolves don’t have much trouble spotting creeping cats and canids in the dark.
+So, when combined with their superior senses of smell and hearing, effective night vision made wolves remarkable sentries.

 Which improved our fitness.

 This type of win-win relationship is often termed a mutualism.
 Other examples include bees and flowers, tick-eating birds and ungulates, and pilot fish swimming alongside sharks.

-Because the relationship was so mutually beneficial, it persisted for thousands of years.
-Over time, both species became more comfortable living in close proximity to each other.
+Because the wolf-human relationship was so mutually beneficial, it persisted for thousands of years.
+Over time, both species became more comfortable living alongside each other.

-Eventually, humans began playing a role in the determination of breeding partners – essentially introducing the world to the process of artificial selection (one of the other mechanisms by which evolution occurs).
-This would mark the beginning of the domestication process.
-The exact demarcation line between wolves and domestic dogs is somewhat arbitrary, but the relationship proved extraordinarily important for both species.
+Eventually, humans began playing a role in the determination of breeding partners – essentially introducing the world to the process of artificial selection and the process of domestication.

 Before moving forward, it is important to point out that domestic dogs probably did not evolve from extant (living) wolves.
 Instead, the evidence appears to show that they diverged from a now-extinct wolf species.